 2. Southbank, where to stay in Melbourne with family

 Southbank along with CBD, and St. Kilda is one of the best area to stay in Melbourne for family because it has central location, easily accessible, and it has a wide range of activities for kids.
-It is also home to some of Melbourne’s best restaurants, cafes, bars, parks for family.
+It is also home to some of Melbourne’s best restaurants, cafes, bars, and parks.

-Southbank is one of the best locations to stay in, with an endless list of things to do and located right next to the Yarra River.
+Southbank is one of the best locations to stay in, with an endless list of things to do and located right next to the Yarra River and Melbourne CBD.
 It encompasses the Southbank Promenade, Southgate shopping, Crown Entertainment Complex, and Queensbridge Square.

-Art lovers can also visit Hamer Hall, Melbourne Recital Centre, Malthouse Theatre, Australian Centre for Contemporary Art, Victorian College of the Art.
-It is really a premier culture destination of Melbourne.
+There are also many other destinations for art lovers in Southbank, including the Hamer Hall, Melbourne Recital Centre, Malthouse Theatre, Australian Centre for Contemporary Art, and Victorian College of the Art.

 The South Wharf nearby is where you can find Polly Woodside Maritime Museum, the Melbourne Exhibition Centre, South Wharf Promenade, and DFO South Wharf.
 You can grab a meal or a drink at one of its waterfront bars, restaurants and cafes.

-Crown Melbourne is largest casino in the Southern Hemisphere, where you can find Crown Towers, casino, a cinema, a spa, Kingpin bowling, live theatre, concerts, nightclubs, and restaurants.
+Crown Melbourne is largest casino in the Southern Hemisphere, home to Crown Towers, casino, a cinema, a spa, Kingpin bowling, live theatre, concerts, nightclubs, and restaurants.

 In Southbank neighborhood, you can find The Eureka Tower is the second tallest building in Australia.
 Check out its observation deck, Eureka Skydeck 88, and enjoy 360° views of Melbourne.
 Also have look at the Edge, and Vertigo.

-Southbank is home to some of Melbourne’s most expensive hotels and budget accommodation can be a little harder to find.
+Southbank has a wide range of accommodation options for visitors and is also home to some of Melbourne’s most expensive hotels and budget accommodation can be a little harder to find.

-Stay in Southbank if you want to be close to the Yarra River, you want to be close to some of Melbourne’s best food, you want to be close to the artistic hub, you want a central location that’s outside the CBD.
+Stay in Southbank if you are first-timers; you want to be close to the Yarra River, you want to be close to some of Melbourne’s best food, you want to be close to the artistic hub, you want a central location that’s outside the CBD.

 - luxury ($$$): The Langham Melbourne